-IDL is processed by the C preprocessor before omniidl parses it.
-Unlike the old IDL compiler, which used different C preprocessors on different platforms, omniidl always uses the GNU C preprocessor (which it builds with the name omnicpp).
+IDL is processed by the C preprocessor before omniidl parses it. omniidl always uses the GNU C preprocessor (which it builds with the name omnicpp).
 The -D, -U, and -I options are just sent to the preprocessor.
 Note that the current directory is not on the include search path by default-use '-I.' for that.
 The -Y option can be used to specify a different preprocessor to omnicpp.
 Beware that line directives inserted by other preprocessors are likely to confuse omniidl.